A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Cut potatoes into small cubes and boil them until soft.
+1. Cut potatoes into small cubes and boil them in a beaker of water until soft.

-2. Mash the boiled potatoes and make a potato starch solution by mixing 10 grams of potato mash with 100 mL of water.
+2. Mash the boiled potatoes using a mortar and pestle.
+Prepare the potato starch solution by mixing 10 grams of potato mash with 100 mL of water.

 3. Label three test tubes as "Sample A," "Sample B," and "Sample C."